cebcar/techdocs/tools/Git.md

 add `-p` to get just the diffs to the file that ended up in conflict

-### Symbolic Links
-*a symbolic link: a file that contains a reference to another file or directory in the form of an absolute or relative path*

-- symlink a dotfile
-*assumes target repo folder ~/dotfiles*
-*this specific renaming convention is used by DotBot*
-> cd dotfiles
-> mv ~/.zshrc zshrc
-> ln -s ~/dotfiles/zshrc ~/.zshrc

 ### Rewriting History
 [Git Book - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)